-Cash and cash equivalents include cash and other investments with maturities of three months or less at the date of purchase.
+Cash and cash equivalents include cash and other investments, including marketable securities, with maturities of three months or less at the date of purchase.
 The Company maintains its cash in bank deposit accounts, which, at times, may exceed federally insured limits.
 The Company has not experienced any losses on such accounts.